 Scalpel Surgical technique :

 In this technique, the outer epithelium is excised leaving the inner connective tissue to repair by secondary healing

 - most economical

 - low recurrence rate

 - pain and post-operative discomfort

 Free gingival grafting :

-It is nothing but masking the pigmentation with a grafting material, either from your own tissue preferably from the palate or the with synthetic material.
-However, it requires two surgical sites, post operative pain and discomfort are predominant, moreoever it gives ghost like appearance when compared to the adjacent tissue.
+It is nothing but masking the pigmentation with grafting material, either from your own tissue preferably from the palate or the with synthetic material.
+However, it requires two surgical sites.
+Post-operative pain and discomfort are predominant.
+Moreover, it gives a ghost-like appearance when compared to the adjacent tissue.
 These drawbacks are more likely overcome by synthetic material, but those are extremely expensive though.

-In this method heat is generated by transmission of high frequency electrical energy to the tissue causing cutting or coagulation of targeted tissue.
+In this method, heat generates by the transmission of high-frequency electrical energy to the tissue causes cutting or coagulation of targeted tissue.